Leading and lagging HSE indicators in the processing industry

 The second phase of the research comprises carrying out measurements for selected KPIs. iBanx HSE provides the participants in the questionnaire with a set of instruments for measuring selected KPIs in their own organization.
 The outcomes can then be compared with the benchmark.
 If you prefer, the consultants of iBanx HSE can also do the measurements for you.

-Find out more about the Top 5 challenges in the various HSE processes in industry in our brochures.
+Find out more about the Top 5 challenges in the various HSE processes in industry.